zarusirig/Audit-Firms-Dubai/technical/nextjs-site-archtecture.md

     // Send thank you email to lead await sendEmail({
       to: validatedData.email,
-      subject: 'Thank you for contacting Elite Audit Dubai',
+      subject: 'Thank you for contacting Audit Firms Dubai',
       template: 'thank-you',
       data: { name: validatedData.name },
     })